prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-bazel.md

 ---
 id: install-with-bazel
-title: Installing Prysm from source with Bazel
+title: Building Prysm from Source
-sidebar_label: Building from source
+sidebar_label: Building from Source
 ---

 Prysm can be installed on GNU/Linux, MacOS, and Arm64 using our build tool, [Bazel](https://bazel.build).
 This page includes instructions for performing this method.